Driver in custody after pedestrian killed, 4 others injured in hit-and-run on I-290 ramp

 Extensive front end damage.
 ISP located the car involved in the deadly hit & run on Homan & Congress Prkway, just a few blocks from incident. #breakingnews #abc7chicago pic.twitter.com/yuhoIWemIX— DIANE PATHIEU (@pathieuabc7) May 6, 2018

-The man who was killed was been identified to the Cook County Medical Examiner's Office as 27-year-old Anan Ahmed H. Albalawi. of Morehead, Ky.
+The man who was killed was been identified to the Cook County Medical Examiner's Office as 27-year-old Anan Ahmed H. Albalawi. of Morehead, Kentucky.